The Killing Dance: Plot

 A gruesome scene unfolds in St. Louis, the body of a young woman found drained of blood, with strange symbols carved into her chest.
 Anita is called to the scene by the police, alerted by the unsettling ritualistic elements.
 She quickly identifies the symbols as belonging to a long-forgotten cult known as the Dance of the Dead, a ritual designed to raise the dead and create undead warriors, has been dormant for centuries, but its reappearance spells danger for the city.

 Anita dives into the investigation, encountering familiar faces: Officer Brady and Detective Branswell on the case, along with her partner-in-crime, the enigmatic vampire Jean-Claude.
 She discovers evidence of a resurgence of necromantic activity, linking the ritualistic murders to a mysterious organization called The Shadow’s leader, revealed to be a powerful necromancer known as The Maestro, has been manipulating events from the shadows, orchestrating the resurgence of the Dance of the Dead for unknown purposes.

 Meanwhile, Anita faces personal turmoil her relationship with Jean-Claude is strained, their differing worldviews causing friction.
-Her loyal werewolf, Asher, is haunted by the return of his old foe, Jamil, a dangerous werewolf with a grudge against Asher and Anita.
+Her loyal werewolf, Richard, is haunted by the return of his old foe, Marcus, a dangerous werewolf with a grudge against Asher and Anita.
 The investigation takes an unexpected turn when Anita discovers that her old friend, Sylvie Barker, is deeply involved with the Shadow, as is her werewolf lover, Sebastian.
 This revelation forces Anita to confront the reality that some of her closest allies may be working against her, adding an emotional weight to the case.